Part B: More Instructions

 Task 7.4: Control Logic

 Modify control-logic.circ to output the correct control logic signals for B-type instructions.
-See the control logic section for more details.

 Testing and Debugging